-'''

 PHIL - DECISION THEORY ECON - DECISION THEORY

-'''

-• Often it seems that subtle differences in epistemology would lead one to quite different conclusions concerning which interventions have the highest expected impartial value.
+- What are the implications of ambiguity aversion (whether rational or not) for the project of doing good?
+(Rowe and Voorhoeve 2018) PHIL DECISION THEORY ECON DECISION THEORY - Often it seems that subtle differences in epistemology would lead one to quite different conclusions concerning which interventions have the highest expected impartial value.
 These include differences in responses to paucity of hard evidence, in level of trust in abstract arguments leading to counterintuitive conclusions, in responses to interpersonal disagreement, and in the relative weight placed on different types of evidence.
 To what extent should this lack of robustness move us away from simply maximising expected value with respect to whatever credences we happen (now) to have?
 Is there a plausible alternative approach?
 (INFORMAL: Karnofsky 2016)